-Learning life skills through swimming is our philosophy at La Petite Baleen.
+Teaching life skills through swimming in our AQUATIC CLASSROOMSM is one of our philosophies at La Petite Baleen swim school.
 Through progress reports, phone conferences, newsletters and our knowledgeable staff, we educate and inform parents as an important part of our teaching team.
 We believe that aquatic child development extends beyond our swimming pools and into the heart of our families’ homes.
 In addition to physical swimming skills, our students learn emotional skills such as:

 - Listening to and following directions

 Learning to swim is hard work, albeit fun, and requires much effort.
 How much a child enjoys this work and how rapidly they progresses depends greatly on the attitude of the parent(s).
 It is not only rewarding, but also contagious when children master goals in the swimming pool (and in life!).
 By working as a team with our parents and swimmers, our staff takes great pride in guiding children through the peaks and valleys of swim class.